nishantwrp/oppia-docs/guide-on-defining-types.md

 ## Defining types for a third party library

+### Check if the library already has types
+- Some libraries already have types along with them.
+- Check if the library has types in [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped).

 ### Find the source code of the third party library

 For adding type definitions for a js library, the first step is to find the source code of the library.